gtxaspec/wz_flash-helper/docs/README.md

 # wz_flash-helper

-Automatic parttion backup/restore tool for T20/T31 cameras, works with both stock and OpenIPC firmware.
+Automatic partitions backup/restore tool for T20/T31 cameras, works with both stock and OpenIPC firmware.
 You can also switch between stock and OpenIPC firmware without a scratch.

 ## Features